zrfisaac/zrfisaac.github.io/README.md

 # 💻 Isaac Caires | Systems Analyst & Software Developer 🚀

 Hi!
-I'm Isaac Caires, a passionate systems analyst and software developer from Brazil, with over 15 years of experience in full-stack development, ERP systems, and hospital management solutions.
+I'm Isaac Caires, a systems analyst and software developer from Brazil, with over 15 years of experience in full-stack development, ERP systems, and hospital management solutions.
 I’m currently working as a Senior Systems Analyst at Softwell Solutions (Maker), where I develop and maintain the Maker Platform, a visual development tool for ERP integration.

 ## 🛠️ Skills and Technologies
 - **Languages:** Delphi, C#, ASP.NET MVC, Python, HTML, CSS, JavaScript, Bash, SQL